kubernetes-sigs/cluster-api-provider-packet/docs/layer2/layer2_support.md

 ### User-Data Script for Network Configuration
 To configure the operating system (OS), create new sub-interfaces for handling VLAN-tagged traffic, and assign IP addresses to those sub-interfaces, a user-data script is required to run at the time of OS boot.
-Below is the user-data script that would be used (WIP)
+Below is the user-data script that would be used.

 ```sh
 #cloud-config